 - Your questions and requests are being ignored

 - Your strata scheme is being treated as one of many

 - You’re speaking with a different strata manager every time you call or email

 - The common strata property seems run-down and neglected

 - Your Annual General Meetings are poorly planned, or don’t happen at all

 - Your financial or compliance records seem ‘off’ or incomplete.

 We would hope that in all cases, if you complain about a strata manager then the provider would be eager to rectify the issue and regain your trust.
-If that doesn’t happen, we’d suggest moving to a more proactive and passionate strata manager who can provide the services and support you deserve.
+If that doesn’t happen, we’d suggest moving to a more proactive and passionate strata manager who can provide the body corporate services and support you deserve.
 Contact the Jamesons team today to start the change.